WELCOME

 Not only did I fell for that music during my college years in the 90ies, I also developed interest in the gear used for production.

-Reading countless magazines regarding synths and checking them out at music stores, I finally decided to buy my first ever synthesizer in 1997.
+After reading countless magazines regarding synths and checking them out at music stores, I finally decided to buy my first ever synthesizer in 1997.
 The Yamaha CS1x.

-While not a synthesizer per se, it offered a wide range of tweakable temporary sound patches (performances), GM sounds and a 12-part multitimbrality plus an additional performance part.
+It offered a wide range of temporary sound patches (performances), GM sounds and a 12-part multitimbrality plus an additional performance part.
 All for a reasonable price tag at that time.
-In conjunction with Steinberg Cubasis 3,
+In conjunction with Steinberg Cubasis 3, I created short tracks to learn the synth and music production in general.
+But there was something missing.

 Although the synthesizer market was heavely leaning towards digital music generators, my demand for an analog synth slowly grew.

+It was real fun to tweak all those sliders, creating sounds from scratch, and to learn how subtractive synthesis works.
+Just add a little reverb and/or delay and the Juno-106 sounds phenomenal.
 Nontheless there was a point – I bet many of you were there too – when you feel the gear you have just isn’t enough…

-Although my small home studio grew little by little, less time I could bring up using & playing the gear, let alone making music.
+Although my small home studio grew little by little, less time could I bring up using & playing the gear, let alone making music.